MischaLundberg/GetPheno/README.md

   --skipICDUpdate       If your supplied diagnostic codes are already in line with your datastructure, you can use this toggle to skip the updating (highly recommended if your input is in a correct format!)
   --MatchFI             If you want to keep only the IIDs overlapping between -g and -f use this flag.
   --BuildEntryExitDates
                         If you want to extract additional information about the controls.
 This basically adds first and last date of observation (any diagnostic code) and writes it to first in date, last out date, in_dates, and out_dates.
 NB: This can be used if you don't have an Entry and Exit date known.
 Be aware, this will increase time needed for calculation.
-  --BuildOphold         If you want to update the ophold file used (on IBP Cluster only).
+  --Ophold OPHOLD       If you want to load and process the ophold file (on IBP Cluster only).
+Default "" --BuildOphold         If you want to update the ophold file used (on IBP Cluster only).
   --RegisterRun         We will try to determine this automatically based on known Servers.
-If you are using this method on an unknown Server and your diagnostic codes are in the follwing format DYXXxx; where Y stands for the letter of the group
-                        and XX for the main and xx for the subcode.
+If you are using this method on an unknown Server and your diagnostic codes are in the follwing format DYXXxx; where Y stands for the letter of the group and XX for the main and xx for the subcode.
   --lpp                 Set this if you want to load phenotypes (one phenotype per file) and run our exclusions on them.
 Keep in mind, that -g will only allow one file to be supplied.
-All others will need to be supplied through the appropriate
+All others will need to be supplied through the appropriate exclusion flags.: "False" (or 'date_out' in CHB/DBDS)
-                        exclusion flags.: "False" (or 'date_out' in CHB/DBDS) --write_pickle        If you want to write the results to a pickle format in addition to the standard output.
+  --write_pickle        If you want to write the results to a pickle format in addition to the standard output.
   --write_fastGWA_format
                         If you want to write the phenotype into fastGWA format.